 Ultimately, these trends demand measurable local funnels.
 For example, if energy management demand is rising in your market, reflect it in your service menu, GBP attributes, and supporting pages.
 As a result, you capture higher-intent searches and convert them into consultations.

-How Can Integrators Optimize Their Google Business Profile to Win on Google Maps?
+How to Optimize Your Google Business Profile to Win on Google Maps

 View your Google Business Profile (GBP) as both a public storefront and a data feed for Google Maps and AI.
 Ensure every field supports your core services, service areas, and productized offers.
 Start by completing all standard fields.
 This includes accurate service categories, detailed service menus, recent geo-tagged photos, and clear descriptions.
 Reviews and Q&A offer social proof and extra signals.
 Set up a process to ask for structured, location-aware reviews that mention services.
 Use the checklist below before starting citation and geo-optimization.